Norma MacMillan

 Norma MacMillan (September 15, 1921 – March 16, 2001) was a Canadian actress, best known for voicing numerous characters in animation and claymation, including Casper the Friendly Ghost on The New Casper Cartoon Show, Gumby on The Gumby Show, Sweet Polly Purebred on Underdog, and Davey on Davey and Goliath.

 Early life

 MacMillan was born on September 15, 1921, in Vancouver, British Columbia, Canada, and began her career there as a stage actress.
-It was in Vancouver that she met, worked with and married her producer/manager husband Thor Arngrim.
+It was in Vancouver that she met, worked with her then husband Thor Arngrim.
 In 1954, MacMillan, her husband and his business partner Stuart Baker, set out for Toronto where she began landing work voicing children's roles for the Canadian Broadcasting Corporation.